 With this in mind, it’s important to be prepared for this in advance.
 You have to take note that potted plants can take up too much space at the end of the load.
 So what preparations can you do?

 If you have more than five to eight potted plants, as a customer, you should expect that the space needed in the moving truck can start to have a little impact on its ability to fit all of your items with ease.
 In order to lessen the cost of moving together with your precious flora, most companies that offer moving services often advise putting smaller pots inside a moving box and putting tape on the top of the box to keep it closed.
-Doing this will allow movers to stack the boxes as they would in any box that contains some furniture or appliances with a heavy motor.

 2. What if we have a lot of potted plants to bring when we move?
 Will it cause a problem in hiring a company that offers moving services?